-Dr. Junker has worked over 25 years developing and commercializing therapeutic products for biotechnology and drug companies.
-He has served as an advisor to Cetya since March 2013, its VP of Operations and Preclinical Development since July 2014, and Chief Scientific Office since July 2020...
+Dr. Junker has worked for 30 years developing and commercializing therapeutic products for Biotechnology and Pharmaceutical companies.
+He served as an advisor to Cetya in 2013, VP Preclinical Development since 2014, and CSO since 2019.
+He was previously Consultant to Amgen, AstraZeneca...

 In Memoriam – Dr. Robert M. Williams